 Tree Planting Programs

-We were busy planting trees on our third iteration of the California Initiative to Reduce Carbon and Limit Emissions (CIRCLE) program this year.
+We wrapped up work on our third iteration of the California Initiative to Reduce Carbon and Limit Emisssions (CIRCLE) program this year.
 The program planted 4,000 trees, with 2,000 trees being planted on private property.
-Residents were able to sign up and select up to three free trees through the community canopy portal.
+Residents were able to sign up, and select up to three free trees through the community canopy portal.
 See the full report.

-Work commenced on Cool Parks this year with workshops and tree planting events in eight communities across the state.
+Work continued on Cool Parks this year with workshops and tree planting events before the state shut down with COVID19 prevention measures.
 The Cool Parks team worked alongside partner cities and nonprofits to plant 2500 trees in California’s disadvantaged and low-income communities.
-This program will continue with events in six more cities next year.
+This program will be completed next year.